-Notes Coordinate System: NAD 1983 StatePlane California II FIPS 0402 Feet
+Notes

-Disclaimers system in the provision of the data supplied in electronic format.
+Coordinate System: NAD 1983 StatePlane California II FIPS 0402 Feet Disclaimer: Stantec assumes no responsibility for data supplied in electronic format.
 The recipient accepts full responsibility for verifying the accuracy and completeness of the data.
-The recipient releases Stantec, its afficers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data.
+The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data.